 The petrol prices in New Delhi stands lowest when compared with other metropolitan cities.

 VAT which stands for Value Added Tax is added to the petrol price by respective state governments before arriving at the selling price.
-A VAT of 27% is levied on the petrol price in Delhi and the residents of Delhi pay the lowest price to buy a litre of petrol as compared with the residents of other metropolitan cities across the country.
+A VAT of 30% from 27% is levied on the petrol price in Delhi and the residents of Delhi pay the lowest price to buy a litre of petrol as compared with the residents of other metropolitan cities across the country.

 In the first few days of the price update, the fares for petrol in Delhi are subject to changes in a few paise.
 This is of immense benefit to the public because they can handle the same effortlessly.
 On the other side, it may be hard to subsume the enormous burden of stating Rs 2 – 3 which would come after a change of regular rates for a fortnight.

 We are delivering the petrol prices which are updated ate morning 6 a.m on a daily basis.
 It is recommended to you to keep an eye on daily updated petrol prices, before moving for your work.
 So if you are willing to fill the tank full of your vehicle, go through our website on a daily basis and keep yourself updated with daily petrol prices of Delhi.